 Frequently Asked Questions

-WHY DO I HAVE TO TAKE THE MAJOR SEMINAR?
+WHY DO I HAVE TO TAKE THE RESEARCH SEMINAR?

 WHAT ARE THE MAJOR BENEFITS OF THIS CLASS?